lolguin/Matplotlib-Analysis/README.md

-# Analyzing a Fictional Animal Study using Matplotlib and Pandas
+# Analyze a pharmaceutical study using Matplotlib and Pandas

 ## Background